tensorflow/hub/docs/common_signatures/images.md

 An **image feature vector** is a dense 1-D tensor that represents a whole image, typically for classification by the consumer model.
 (Unlike the intermediate activations of CNNs, it does not offer a spatial breakdown.
-Unlike [image classification](#image-classification), it discards the classification learned by the publisher model.)
+Unlike [image classification](#classification), it discards the classification learned by the publisher model.)

 A module for image feature extraction has a default signature that maps a batch